Is keeping chickens for eggs as profitable as it’s cracked up to be?

 Eggs from hens kept in more humane conditions are becoming more sought-after in Australia as consumers become educated about the environment cage eggs can be produced in.
 The better appearance and taste of non-intensively farmed eggs is also a selling point.
-Consumers are willing to pay a premium for the improved quality and feel good factor, particularly if they are familiar with the conditions the eggs are raised in.
-So the questions is can small farmers make money from an egg enterprise?
+Consumers are willing to pay a premium for the improved quality and feel-good factor, particularly if they are familiar with the conditions the eggs are raised in.
+So, the questions are small farmers make money from an egg enterprise?

 Rhode Island Reds and Leghorns do well in hotter parts of Australia, while Australorps, Plymouth Rocks and Sussex chickens can handle cooler climates.

 You also need to decide what age to purchase your chickens at.
 Hatchlings are cheaper but will not be ready for laying for some time, whereas Point of Lay birds are ready to start producing eggs and consequently cost more.